jmGithub2021/CHAVI3DS/README.md

 [![Product Name Screen Shot][product-screenshot]](https://chavi.ai)

-CompreHensive ArchiVe of Imaging (CHAVI) DICOM Data De-identification System (CHAVID3S) version 1.0 [1] has been developed for the de-identification of radiological DICOM images and associates radiation therapy (RT) planning (RTPLAN), structure (RTSTRUCT), and dose (RTDOSE) data.
+CompreHensive ArchiVe of Imaging (CHAVI) DICOM Data De-identification System (CHAVID3S) version 1.0 [1] has been developed for the de-identification of radiological DICOM images and associated radiation therapy (RT) planning (RTPLAN), structure (RTSTRUCT), and dose (RTDOSE) data.
 It is a standalone application that is built using Java.
 The graphical user interface (GUI) is designed using JavaFX.
-The CHAVID3S uses a MySQL relational database management system (RDBMS) to store the data, which keeps tracking the references of the data in encrypted form for re-identification.
-This system is also capable of de-identifying the clinical data where the de-identification is
+The CHAVID3S uses a relational database management system (RDBMS) to store the data, which keeps tracking the references of the data in encrypted form for re-identification.
+The version 1.0 uses MySQL RDBMS at the backend.
+This system is also capable of de-identifying the clinical data [2].
-defined in the context of research goals and objectives [2].

 ### Prerequisite terms and definition